 Gold IRAs can be a safe and reliable way to save for your retirement, as well as diversify your portfolio.

-- How to rollover your 401(k) into a gold IRA
+How to roll over your 401(k) into a gold IRA

-How to open a gold IRA
+1. Open a gold IRA

 To open a gold IRA, you’ll need a self-directed IRA account and a designated custodian to manage it.
 These custodians are in charge of reporting to the IRS, so they must be approved by the agency to operate.